-Here are some things you can do to become a more self-aware leader:
+How to become a more self-aware leader:

-- Test yourself or take assessments Participate in a 360-Assessment, StrengthFinders, Disk, Meyers-Brigg or Color Code.
+- Test yourself or take assessments Participate in a 360-Assessment, StrengthFinders, Disk, Myers-Brigg or Color Code.
 There are several assessments, and each one offers a great opportunity to learn more about yourself.
 Know your strengths and areas of challenge and get to know your peers and team members.
 Understand what ignites you and what triggers you.

-- Identify patterns in your own decision making and behaviors write down why you made a buying decision or why you hired someone or fired them.
+- Identify patterns in your own decision making and behaviors, write down why you made a buying decision or why you hired someone or fired them.
 Did it turn out as you expected?
 Understand your own emotional needs and what causes you to be triggered.
 Understand how you respond during pressure moments and move away from bad habits that sabotage your best performance.
 Identify things that have happened in your past that may not be serving your present or future.

 - Learn from your setbacks or failures.
 Don’t let a failure define you.
-Optimist view failure as a short-term setback.
+Optimists view failure as a short-term setback.
 Are you willing to do something different and have you changed your game?
 Be willing to take a risk or be vulnerable to grow as a leader.
 Look at opportunities to balance intuition with reason and logic when taking risks.

 Good self-awareness cannot be thought of as a soft science or new age meditation.
 They are vital to your leadership growth.
 As a business coach, I find many leaders are not aware enough to admit they even have a problem or opportunity for growth.
 Often that awareness does not come to them until they experience a significant setback.
 Don’t wait – develop your self-awareness right now and see the impact on your Emotional Intelligence, and then see how Emotional Intelligence will change the way you work and live.